Day Use: 6 a.m. - Sunset

 Take I-580 eastbound over Altamont Pass to I-205 toward Manteca, to US 99 North.
 Take the exit for State Hwy 4 Eastbound (Angel's Camp) to the Park Entrance.
+Hwy 4 makes a jog to the right in Angel's Camp along State Hwy 49, then jogs left just before leaving town.
 Calaveras Big Trees is about 35 minutes driving from Angel's Camp.

 Take either I-5 or US 99 North.
 From I-5 you can cross to the other side of Stockton on State Hwy 4 to 99/4 South a few miles, then follow Hwy 4 towards and beyond Farmington to the Park.
+Hwy 4 makes a jog right in Angel's Camp, then jogs left just before leaving town.
 Calaveras Big Trees is about 35 minutes driving time from Angel's Camp.

 Take US 395 to State Hwy 89 West to the terminus of State Hwy 4, up over Ebbett's Pass to the Park.
 The road is closed in Winter.
 It's very scenic, but so steep and tortuous that trailers and large motorhomes are ill-advised to use it.

 Visitors will be able to reserve campsites and lodging six months in advance from the current date.
 Bookings may extend from the arrival date to the desired departure date – based on availability and the park’s maximum stay rules.

 No events scheduled at this moment.

 Exhibits and Programs

 Nature & Wildlife Viewing